risan/intro-to-machine-learning/naive_bayes/README.md

 #### The Posterior Probability

-Now the qustion is, what is the probability of people to get a cancer given a positive test result?
+Now the question is, what is the probability of people to get a cancer given a positive test result?

 To arrive at **posterior probability**, we need both the prior probability and the test evidence.